Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 Step 3: Remove Rust and Old Paint

-Begin by removing any flaking paint and large chunks of rust using a wire brush or sandpaper.
+Begin by removing flaking paint and large chunks of rust using a wire brush or sandpaper.

-- Finish by dipping a clean rag in some acetone, then wiping the metal to remove remnant rust chunks, grease, and other stubborn dirt.
+- Finish by dipping a clean rag in some acetone, then wipe the metal to remove remnant rust chunks, grease, and other stubborn dirt.

 Step 4: Prime the Metal